vgurianov/srt/docs/experiment2.md

 The data are presented so that speed and energy can be considered as functions of the momentum.
 ```
-Velocity end energy of the particle as a function from momentum
+Velocity and energy of the particle as a function from momentum
 +----+------+------+------+--------+------+------+--------+
 | Tw |  p   |  v   |  va  | v,err% |  E   |  Ea  | E,err% |
 +----+------+------+------+--------+------+------+--------+